official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-1-1.md

 First and foremost, we must maintain a threat of force which Saddam now

-279  Le Monde diplomatique, 20 December 1998, Conférence de presse du premier ministre britannique Anthony Blair.
+[^279]:  Le Monde diplomatique, 20 December 1998, Conférence de presse du premier ministre britannique

 156

-The Report of the Iraq Inquiry1.1  |  UK Iraq strategy 1990 to 2000

 knows to be credible … ready to strike … if he again poses a threat to his neighbours or develops weapons of mass destruction”;